 Low Power Testing – Tuner Passbands & Hysteresis Tests:

-In this test the tuner will be driven through a +/- 200 kHz loop about the resonant frequency, followed by a smaller +/- 2 kHz loop to ascertain the amount of 'slop' in the tuner – or more specifically the difference in the number of steps required to reach resonance when approaching it from up-frequency vs. down-frequency.
+In this test the tuner will be driven through a +/- 200 kHz loop about the resonant frequency, followed by a smaller +/- 2 kHz loop to ascertain the difference in the number of steps required to reach resonance when approaching it from up-frequency vs. down-frequency; also known as the amount of 'slop' in the tuner.

 Open the Labview screen (LCLS Stepper-V2.vi) from the Library Manager to execute the Tuner Hysteresis Test: